 Tips: It might be cold and windy so check the weather before coming.

 24) Julian: A sweet escape from the city.

 Charming Julian is one hour east of downtown San Diego.
 Nestled between Volcan Mountain and the Cuyamaca Range, Julian has an interesting combination of oak and pine forests.
 It’s famous for some of the best apple pies in SoCal.
 Besides delicious pies, Julian is also popular for its 4 season weather, thanks to its high elevation.
 For those who love winter adventures but won’t have enough time traveling to Lake Tahoe or Big Bear, this spot is for you!
 Come visit, explore the town, do a hike, have apple pies then head back in the same day!

-Tips: Julian is beautiful year-round but the harvesting season is mid August through October.
-When there’s snow, visit during weekdays or come early on the weekend because it’s always a long line of cars wanting to see snow here!
+Tips: Julian is beautiful year-round but the harvesting season is mid-August through October.
+When there’s snow, visit during weekdays or come early on the weekend because it’s always a long line of cars waiting to see snow here!